ssykz5/UNNC-F22-ABEE1025-Group22/coursework_part4_data_processing_and_visualization/User's Guide.md

         * y_names: list
             * The list of column names of datas used for y-axis.
         * y_names_for_reco: list
-            * The list of column names for outdoor temperature range. if None Default ["Comfortable Temperature", "Max Acceptable Temperature", "Min Acceptable Temperature"]
+            * The list of column names for outdoor temperature range. if None， Default ["Comfortable Temperature", "Max Acceptable Temperature", "Min Acceptable Temperature"]
         * output_dir: string